ThorNicolai/System_Administration_Project/assignment03/Proposal 2/Documentation.md

 ### Conference Room
 The conference room designed to be used for meetings between the employees and for meetings with customers.
 It is equiped with a beamer and a screen, an HDMI cable, 4 ethernet ports and ethernet cable and also an IP phone.
 It also have wifi access, both to the network for employees and for guests.

+### Cloud / Telecommuting
+To make telecommuting as easy and  as accessible as possible we would like to propose using the [Office 365 Business Premium](https://products.office.com/en-gb/business/office-365-business-premium) package, this allows for all licensed users to have up to 1TB of cloud storage.
+This also allows for the company to have a professional email address with their own personal extension (eg. CEO@companyX.com).
+And many more is included..
+All these features and the storage can be managed individually for every user at any point in time, no IT expertise required.